The Best Dog Leashes of ALL Time – Leash Training Made Easy

-Before we get started it’s important to understand why dogs pull.
+Before we get started, it’s essential to understand why dogs pull.

-Dogs pull for various reasons some get overly excited or get a whiff of something that peaks their interest, others simply walk faster than their two-legged counterparts.
+Dogs pull for various reasons; some get overly excited or get a whiff of something that piques their interest.
+Others simply walk faster than their two-legged counterparts.

-The number one reason why dogs pull is because “it works”, it gets them where they want to be its really that simple.
+The number one reason why dogs pull is that “it works,” it gets them where they want to be; it’s that simple.

-A dog that pulls on the leash is an untrained dog.
+A dog that pulls on the leash is untrained.